This post may contain affiliate links. Please read my disclosure for more information.

 But, you can also save more for a down payment if you want to help keep your monthly mortgage payment lower.
 You can put 5%, 10% or even 20% down on your home purchase.

 If you need help, try this article on how much to save each month that tells what your budget breakdown should be.
+Interest rates will affect this of course, so you may need to get your pre approval letter for a loan before you fully know the answer to this.

 Before you start the steps to buying a house, you should find out your credit score.
 If your score is low, see if you can work for a few months to improve it.
-Learn how to increase your credit score with credit piggybacking!
+Learn how to increase your credit score with credit tradelines!

 The better your score is, the better interest rate you will get which will lower your monthly mortgage payment.